shamid90/JDBC_manipulation/tennis/README.txt

 To see how the table is created check the "tennis_player_table.sql".

-The programm provides exmples of how the methods work.
+The program provides examples of how the methods work.